|

 medical care need clothing for themselves

-and their children.
+to keep them comfortable during cold weather.
 Your local hospital specializing in caring for

-| Basic Necessities |
+Basic Necessities

 Hospitalized children are unable to work or earn a decent living.
 They need